jimthompson5802/connection_solver/README.md

 | v0.5.x | LLM and Embedding Vector-based recommendation generators | 2/7 | 29% |
 | v0.6.x | LLM and Embedding Vector-based recommendation generators with one-away analyzer and revised invalid group detection| 4/7 | 57% |
 | v0.7.x | LLM and Embedding Vector-based recommendation generators with one-away analyzer, revised invalid group detection, and manual override | 6/7 | 85% |

+**Automated Tester Runs**

+This is an automated tester for the Connection Puzzle Solver.
+The tester runs the agent on a set of puzzles and records the results.
+The results can be found [here](./docs/example_automated_test_run.md).

 ## Solution Strategy